AleksandarDzudzevic/Project_Unit_3/README.md

 The database_worker class establishes connection to a SQLite3 database, searches for specific data needed, gets it, and closes the connection afterwards.
 ### Flow diagrams
 ![](https://github.com/AleksandarDzudzevic/Project_Unit_3/blob/main/Flow_diagram_registration_project3%20-%20Flowchart.png)
 Fig. 5 shows the flow diagram of the method used for registration of a new account.
+It validates data entered for name, email, password and repeat password text fields, and if all credential requirements are met, the accoutn is successfully created and added into account database.
 ### Test Plan

 |Test Number|Description|Test Type| Target|Procedure|Expected Outcome|